polyphony-chat/docs/SPECIFICATION.md

 #### 4.1.2 Authenticating a new client on a polyproto home server

 To access their account from a new device, a user authenticates the session with their home server by sending authentication information and a [certificate signing request (CSR)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for the new client.
-If verified successfully, the server signs the CSR and responds with the newly generated ID-Cert and a session token.
+If verified successfully, the server signs the CSR and responds with the newly generated ID-Cert and a session token corresponding to this ID-Cert.

 ```mermaid
 sequenceDiagram